 The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2016 and April 2016.
 The G7X Mark II is a fixed lens compact, while the GX80 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G7X Mark II) and a Four Thirds sensor.
 The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 15.8 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon G7 X Mark II and the Panasonic GX80.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Canon G7 X Mark II and the Panasonic GX80 is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G7X Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably larger (34 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the GX80 are weather-sealed.